cucumber-attic/cucumber-tck/README.md

 This is the collection of features that are expected to run successfully against any Cucumber implementation.

-The functionalities described within [core.feature](https://github.com/cucumber/cucumber-features/blob/master/core.feature) should be sufficient to execute the whole Cucumber feature suite.
+The functionality described within [core.feature](https://github.com/cucumber/cucumber-features/blob/master/core.feature) should be sufficient to execute the whole Cucumber feature suite.

-## Step definition specifications

-TODO.
-See Cucumber.js' [step definitions](https://github.com/cucumber/cucumber-js/blob/master/features/step_definitions/cucumber_steps.js) for the time being.
+## Running with Aruba and Cucumber 1.0

+This project contains Ruby step definitions that can be used to run all the features with [Aruba](https://github.com/cucumber/aruba) and Cucumber 1.0.0 (ruby).
+The main reason for running with Aruba is that this can generate documentaion/examples from the features.
+See Aruba's documentation on reports for details.

+## Running with your own (bootstrapped) Cucumber implementation

+Once you manage to get the core.feature running you should be able to start running the other features as well...